-SALARY AND RANK: Commensurate with academic training and experience.
-Standard Kansas State University faculty benefits apply.
+SALARY: Commensurate with academic training and experience.
+Standard Kansas State University faculty benefits.

 AVAILABLE: June 1, 2015.

-APPLICATION: Submit by e-mail (PDF file) a narrative summarizing goals and qualifications, a personal resume, and undergraduate and graduate transcripts.
+APPLICATION PROCEDURES: Submit by e-mail (PDF files) a narrative summarizing goals and qualifications, a personal resume, and copies of undergraduate and graduate transcripts.
 Arrange for three letters of reference to be sent directly to the search committee by e-mail (PDF files).
 Screening of applications begins March 16, 2015, and continues until the position is filled.